 The Sony WI-SP500 do not have the best isolation performance due to their earbud-like fit.
 They will not be the ideal option if you have a busy commute or work in a lively office environment.
 On the upside, like most in-ears and earbuds, they do not leak much even at very high volumes, so you can somewhat mask the noise in your surroundings by playing your music at higher volumes without distracting the people around you.
 Also, since they have an open fit, they're a bit more practical for outdoor runners who need to monitor their surroundings for traffic.

 The Sony WI-SP500 have a poor isolation.
-These open earbuds don't have active noise cancelling and therefore don't provide any isolation in the bass range.
+These headphones have open earbuds and therefore don't provide any isolation in the bass range.
 This means they will let in all the low rumbling noises like the sound of an airplane or bus engine.
 In the mid-range, important for blocking out speech, they isolate by about 3dB, which is quite inadequate.
 In the treble range, occupied by sharp sounds like S and Ts, they achieve 17dB of isolation, which is decent.

 The leakage performance is great.
 These headphones don't leak in the bass and mid-range, meaning their leakage will be quite thin sounding.
 The significant portion of their leakage is spread in a narrow band around 6KHz.
 The overall level of their leakage is quite low too.
 With the music at 100dB SPL, their leakage at 1 foot away averages at 31dB SPL and peaks at 48dB SPL, which is just below the noise floor of an average office.